LuisaWerner/dpnll_experiments/README.md

 # Overview of DPNL
+This repository contains the code base for the paper `DPNL: A DPLL-based Algorithm for Probabilistic Neurosymbolic Learning`.
-This repository contains the result files and the code to reproduce the baselines reported for DPNL.
+It the implementation of DPNL, the result files and the code to reproduce the baselines reported for DPNL.
 It has the following file structure.
-We provide the cloned repositories that we used as baselines and provide the configurations with which we obtained the results reported in the paper.
-We further provide the result summary files of DPNL and the baselines.
-The citations of the baselines are listed below.

-In addition, the folder `dpnl` contains a Python implementation of **Dynamic Probabilistic NeuroSymbolic Logic (DPNL)** — a flexible framework to perform symbolic reasoning over **probabilistic inputs**.
+* The folder `dpnl` contains a Python implementation of **Dynamic Probabilistic NeuroSymbolic Logic (DPNL)** — a flexible framework to perform symbolic reasoning over **probabilistic inputs**.
 It supports custom symbolic functions, logic-based reasoning, and includes comparisons to external systems like **ProbLog**.
 Instructions to run the code are given in an additional `dpnl/Readme.md` file.
+* The directories `GRAPH_REACHABILTY` and ` MNIST_N_SUM` contain the source code of the symbolic experiments
+* We provide the cloned repositories that we used as baselines and provide the configurations with which we obtained the results reported in the paper.
+* We further provide the result summary files of DPNL and the baselines on the neurosymbolic task.
+The citations of the baselines are listed below.

 ```
 ├── baseline_repositories/